 Make sure you properly convey the complexity of this mental disorder

 Psychosis is more than just hallucinations.
-There are a multitude of symptoms that comes with the diagnosis of psychosis.
+There is a multitude of symptoms that comes with the diagnosis of psychosis.
 When writing about this disorder, avoid oversimplifying to one or two symptoms simply because those symptoms serve your plot whilst the others don’t.